 When did the party cease to be?Fun times,laughs,friends with me There came a time I crossed a line That linethat was to change my life A life that was sadwhen I care to admit A child so scared who didn’t fit Family secrets never told Parents slowly growing old A mother tornand broken inside The loss of a childthat she chose to

-My sponsor sent me a picture yesterday of someone opening a wine bottle in the hatchback of their SUV at 11 o’clock in the morning.
+18 months after stopping drinking My sponsor sent me a picture yesterday of someone opening a wine bottle in the hatchback of their SUV at 11 o’clock in the morning.
 She commented she was glad that was not her anymore.
 I agreed but said I would’ve at least waited until I got inside the car.
-Which was kind of dark

 The balance of light and dark in me has shifted, but they remain in un-equal measures due to my efforts to eradicate the dark.